How to Find a Wholesaler for Your Retail Business

 - Business cooperatives

-Remember that although your contact may not directly know a wholesaler, chances are they know someone who does.
-On the other hand, if you end up realizing that the suppliers to which your contact referred you are not the right fit, you can still ask them if they can recommend other suppliers who can meet your requirements.
+Even if your contact doesn’t directly know a wholesaler, chances are they know someone who does.
+On the other hand, if you end up realizing the suppliers your contact recommended aren’t the right fit, you can still ask if they have other referrals.

 Tips for Choosing a Wholesale Supplier

-Once you have identified wholesale suppliers that might fit for your needs, what should you consider before choosing one?
+Once you’ve identified wholesale suppliers that might fit for your needs, what should you consider before choosing one?
 Click the tabs below for tips:

 Bottom Line